shahayush954/Labour-Management-System/README.md

 ## Directory Structure.

   1. The Project folder contains the entire project.
+  2. Within the project directory is a database folder containing the schema of database used for this project.
-  2. The Documents folder contains all the industry level documentation created along with the project.
+  3. The Documents folder contains all the industry level documentation created along with the project.

 ## Main Features